apizzimenti/magnetization/README.md

 The workflow for creating and executing new experiments is be outlined more explicitly as follows:

-0. If you have _not_ pushed to Hopper, ensure that you have appropriately configured an SSH key and have paired it with Hopper.
+0. If you have _not_ pushed to Hopper, ensure that you've' configured an SSH key and have paired it with Hopper.
 The Hopper URL is `hopper.orc.gmu.edu`, your username is your GMU email address's prefix (e.g.
 `apizzime`, from `apizzime@gmu.edu`).
 [Use this guide](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys)
 to set up your SSH identity and pair it with Hopper appropriately.
-Once you've set up your SSH environment, ensure that the `user` variable is set appropriately in each of the root-level scripts (`push`, `env`, and `pull`) and the directories specified in each exist. **Note: if you are not connected to the internet on campus, [you must connect via the VPN](https://its.gmu.edu/service/virtual-private-network-vpn/).**
+Once you've set up your SSH environment, ensure that the `user` variable is set to your username in each of the root-level scripts (`push`, `env`, and `pull`) and the directories specified in each exist. **Note: if you are not connected to the internet on campus, [you must connect via the VPN](https://its.gmu.edu/service/virtual-private-network-vpn/).**